Shinseeker/FP-inventory-for-startups/README.rst

 Removing auto parts from inventory:
 `````````````````````````````````````````````
 Given that the customers come into the garage,and
-purchase auto parts like tires, rims and shocks, it needs
+purchase auto parts like tires, rims and shocks, the items need
 to be taken off the database.

-When the item is finally purchased i would remove it
+When the item is finally purchased I would remove it
 from the database.

 Then I can press 2 to remove it from the inventory.